2025 Philippine monsoon floods: Impact

 By July 20, two people were reportedly missing while thousands evacuated from their homes.
-Two days later, six deaths were reported from the massive flooding; millions of individuals were also affected.
-The final reported toll for the floods was 30 deaths, with 10 injuries and seven missing.
-Multiple provinces in the regions of Cagayan Valley, the Cordillera Administrative Region, Central Luzon, Calabarzon, Mimaropa, the Bicol Region, and Western Visayas were required to keep basic needs, like health and response duties, operational for the floods.
+Two days later, six deaths were reported from the flooding; 1,266,322 individuals were also affected.
+The final reported toll for the floods was 30 deaths, with 10 injuries and 7 missing.
+Multiple provinces in the regions of Cagayan Valley, the Cordillera Administrative Region, Central Luzon, Calabarzon, Mimaropa, the Bicol Region, and Western Visayas were required to keep basic needs, like health and response duties, operational during the floods.
 An overflowing river stranded motorists in Las Piñas.
 Overflowing rivers blocked roads in Las Piñas.
 On the North Luzon Expressway, drivers were stranded for hours as pumping stations couldn't control the floods.
 Overflowing rivers caused floods in multiple parts of Pangasinan.
 In Calasiao, residents used makeshift rafts to travel across the municipality.
-1,700 houses in Mangaldan and an elementary school were affected by flooding.
-All of the 23 barangays in Kawit were flooded, with a river in one barangay overflowing.
+More than 1,700 houses in Mangaldan and an elementary school were affected by flooding.
+Almost all of the 23 barangays in Kawit were flooded, with a river in one barangay overflowing.

 Response and legacy

 A special session led by government officials from Quezon City and Manila declared a state of calamity for the two governments on July 22.
 The same day, the local government of Malabon declared a state of calamity because of destruction of infrastructure and evacuation.
 The same day, the provincial government of Cavite declared a state of calamity.
 Multiple organizations organized relief operations for the floods.
 The GMA Kapuso Foundation started accepting donations.
 The Angat Buhay organization is currently organizing relief operations in Quezon City, Caloocan, Valenzuela, Metro Manila, Pasig, Marikina, and Taytay, Rizal.
 The Caritas Manila organization launched a donation drive for the effects of the flooding.
 Cultural organization SIKAD ran monetary donations.
-The floods, according to a website, exposed corruption in the Philippines.
-The website stated that supposed flood control projects did not work due to corruption because of the lack of a centralized plan.
-The website also stated that the floods should be a "wake-up-call" for the administration of President Bongbong Marcos to fix the broken flood control projects.
+The floods, according to Broadsheet, exposed corruption in the Philippines.
+The website stated that flood control projects did not work due to possible corruption because of the lack of a centralized plan and also opined that the floods should be a "wake-up-call" for the administration of President Bongbong Marcos to fix the broken flood control projects.